 Delta SkyMiles® Gold vs. Chase Sapphire Preferred®

-Plus, Chase Sapphire Preferred® Card cardholders earn 5X total points on all travel purchased through the Chase Ultimate Rewards® portal; 3X points on dining, including eligible delivery services and takeout; 3X points on online grocery purchases (excluding Target, Walmart and wholesale clubs); 3X points on select streaming services; 2X points on travel purchases; and 1X point on all other purchases, so your spending habits might mean you're able to earn points more quickly with the Chase card.
+Chase Sapphire Preferred® Card cardholders earn 5X total points on all travel purchased through the Chase Ultimate Rewards® portal; 3X points on dining, including eligible delivery services and takeout; 3X points on online grocery purchases (excluding Target, Walmart and wholesale clubs); 3X points on select streaming services; 2X points on travel purchases; and 1X point on all other purchases.
 Better yet, points are worth 25% more when redeemed for travel through Chase Ultimate Rewards®, so there's potential to stretch your rewards really far.

 Furthermore, Chase Sapphire Preferred® Card points can be redeemed through a number of different airlines, providing its users with more scheduling flexibility than Delta SkyMiles® Gold American Express Card cardholders enjoy.
 The difference here really comes down to the difference between a more general travel rewards card and a branded option.
 If you want to keep things flexible the Chase Sapphire Preferred® Card might be a great fit for you, but if your loyalty is with Delta, a SkyMiles® card may be the better fit.